 Patagonia originally began as a scrappy company specializing in steel pitons for rock climbing.
 But when the founders realized their gear damaged the rock face they so loved, they pivoted to low-impact aluminum chocks.

-We’re not sure when they wrote their current mission statement.
-But from the moment Patagonia pivoted to aluminum chocks, it became an environment-first company with far-reaching efforts built into every aspect of their business practices.
+From the moment Patagonia pivoted to aluminum chocks, it became an environment-first company with far-reaching efforts built into every aspect of their business practices.

 The software giant is currently valued at approaching $2 trillion.